All Episodes

 We have ITTIBD.

-We've got all these pilot.
+We've got all these pilots.

-I never heard of the GFK gang.
+I never heard of the GFK gang, GFK gang, so I looked them up.

 That's who AP partners with here.

-The uh new AP GFK poll results released Tuesday reveal that Obama's approval rating is up six points from last month to 56%.
+The new AP GFK poll results released Tuesday reveal that Obama's approval rating is up six points from last month to 56%.

 Just five days prior, the same Obama was rejected in Copenhagen.